 Faculty members will complete the course redesign process during the summer which allows faculty to create all of the necessary pedagogical materials for their new courses, including (but not limited to): exams, quizzes, practice quiz question banks, course Powerpoint or Google slides, lab exercises, experiments, problem sets, video captures of lectures, class notes or outlines, study guides, a course reader, etc. During the summer, grant participants will be able to take advantage of one-on-one consultations with CTAL staff and other Faculty Commons partners e.g., UD Library, Academic Technology Support.

-In the beginning of the Fall 2018 or Spring 2019 semester, the penultimate phase of the grant begins with the delivery of the redesigned course.
+In the beginning of the following Fall semester or Spring semester, the penultimate phase of the grant begins with the delivery of the redesigned course.
 The PLC will continue to meet so that faculty may share their insights with their colleagues and develop the practice of regularly reflecting on their teaching.
 To facilitate access to the course materials, faculty will grant CTAL staff observer access to course materials and activities e.g., course Canvas site.
 To aid with documentation and assessment of the course and the larger ReLIC program, faculty will also ensure that CTAL will have access to completed student artifacts e.g., papers, projects, exams.

 - A description of the course and a compelling argument that redesigning this course will significantly improve student learning and success for a large number of UD students.